reidgs/TerraBot/README.md

 We are providing a simulator to test your code before deploying it on the TerraBot.
 Follow the instructions to get started with the simulator and also to log into your raspberry pi.

 The simulator works in a way almost identical to the three node process which will run when your code is uploaded to the raspberry pi.
-The code for your node and the relay node is the exact same as it would be on the pi.
-Instead of having an arduino node, however, the simulator comes with a farduino (fake arduino) node which mimics the actions of the arduino node.
-This difference should in no way affect the way your code operates and should not be noticeable from the perspective of your node.
+The code for your agent and the TerraBot node is the exact same as it would be on the pi.
+However, instead of having an arduino node, the simulator comes with a farduino (fake arduino) node that mimics the actions of the arduino node.
+This difference should in no way affect how your code operates and should not be (significantly) noticeable from the perspective of your node.

 ### Getting Started ###